ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/across-install-app-for-teams.md

 5. Vyberte **Přidat**.

 > [!NOTE]
-> U obou možností můžete být požádáni o přihlášení k [!INCLUDE [prod_short](includes/prod_short.md)].
-Vyberte odkaz k **přihlášení** a podle pokynů zadejte přihlašovací jméno a heslo pro [!INCLUDE [prod_short](includes/prod_short.md)].
+> With either option, You may be asked to sign in to [!INCLUDE [prod_short](includes/prod_short.md)].
+Select the **sign in** link, and follow the instructions to enter sign-in name and password for [!INCLUDE [prod_short](includes/prod_short.md)].

 ## Další krok

-Nyní jste připraveni používat aplikaci v Teams ke sdílení dat Business Central.
-Pro více informací, navštivte [Práce s daty Business Central v Microsoft Teams](across-working-with-teams.md).
+You're now ready to use the app in Teams to search for contacts or share Business Central records.
+For more information, see [Searching for Customers, Vendors, and Other Contacts from Microsoft Teams](across-search-contacts-teams.md) or [Share Records in Microsoft Teams](across-working-with-teams.md).

 ## Viz také